zhw2590582/ArtPlayer/packages/artplayer-vitepress/docs/en/advanced/property.md

 -   Type: `Function`

-Download a screenshot of the current video frame
+Download a screenshot of the current video frame, optional parameter is the screenshot name

 <div className="run-code">▶ Run Code</div>